 While you shouldn’t solely invest in crowdfunded real estate, it can be an effortless way to diversify your investment portfolio while earning consistent passive income.

-Crowdfunding is a relatively new investing concept.
-Before the 2012 JOBS Act, private real estate investing was reserved for high net worth “accredited” investors or having to buy the entire property yourself.
+Real estate crowdfunding is a relatively new investing concept.
+Before the 2012 JOBS Act, private real estate investing was reserved for high net worth “accredited” real estate investors or having to buy the entire property yourself.

 To invest in individual properties, you will need to invest in real estate the old-fashioned way by owning rental property or flipping houses or become an “accredited investor.”